They’re made for each other, he just needs to prove it.

 After the rodeo Travis had introduced them.
 Damaris was even prettier up close.
-Classic features, a mouth made for kissing, big, brown, beautiful eyes, and tanned and healthy flawless complexion.
-She wore a beige cowboy hat over her long, wavy, dark brown hair, and a tight T-shirt with a picture of a paint horse and the words “Walker Paints” beneath it.
+Classic features—a mouth made for kissing, big, brown, beautiful eyes, and a tanned, healthy, flawless complexion.
+She wore a beige cowboy hat over her long, wavy, dark brown hair, and a tight T-shirt with a picture of a paint horse and the words ‘Walker Paints’ beneath it.
 She wore beige and brown leather chaps over blue jeans, scuffed cowboy boots obviously meant for hard work and not for show, and she had some kind of championship buckle on her belt.
-Damn, he hadn’t realized just how much of a turn on chaps could be.
+Damn, he hadn’t realized just how much of a turn-on chaps could be.
 Worn by the right woman, anyway.

 He hadn’t really fallen in love at first sight, but he’d sure as hell fallen in lust.
 Everything went great until their third date.
 That was when Damaris put him squarely in the friend zone.
 And there he’d stayed.
 To top it off, she was always setting him up with other women.
 He’d go out with them but none of them lasted long.
 Because they weren’t Damaris.